-Probably the most decadent and delicious way to use up stale bread and baked goods.
+A bread pudding recipe: probably the most decadent and delicious way to use up stale bread and baked goods.

 I had never been a fan of bread pudding until I started seeing it and trying it more and more in bakeries and cafes.
 From stale baguettes to dried out cinnamon rolls (or any combination in between) you can easily make a bread pudding at home that can be served up in the morning (sliced, toasted and buttered with jam), for lunch (with dollops of yogurt and fresh fruit) or for dessert at night (warm with ice cream).
-The trick to making a really great one is cutting the bread into small cubes and soaking it in a super flavourful custard (that doesn’t necessarily have to be too sweet).
+The trick to making a really great one is cutting the bread into small cubes and soaking it in a super flavourful custard (that does not necessarily have to be too sweet).

 Use things like vanilla and warming spices like cinnamon, cardamom, nutmeg, or ginger to boost flavor OR/add a sprinkle of dried fruit, nuts, seeds, or chopped chocolate (maybe you’ve got some Easter leftovers) to add unique flare.